 How long does a foreclosure stay on your credit report?

 A foreclosure stays on your credit report for 7 years.
-That means it will negatively affect your credit scores for 7 years, but less and less as time goes on.
+That means it will negatively affect your credit for 7 years, but less and less as time goes on.

 How long does a short sale stay on your credit report?